-30.4.5.4.4 Interim Adders Pending Dispute Resolution

-In the event of a dispute regarding the reasonableness of the adder for major maintenance expenses determined by the CAISO, but not a dispute regarding the sufficiency or accuracy of the information provided by the Scheduling Coordinator, the CAISO will determine a reasonable interim adder for major maintenance expenses until the adder for major maintenance expenses is determined by agreement between the CAISO and the Scheduling Coordinator or by FERC.
-Any subsequent agreement or FERC order determining the adder for major maintenance expenses will be reflected in an adjustment to the interim adder for major maintenance expenses in the next applicable Settlement Statement.
+30.4.5.4.3.4 Interim Variable Operations and Maintenance Adders Pending Dispute Resolution In the event of a dispute regarding the reasonableness of the Variable Operations and Maintenance Adders determined by the CAISO, but not a dispute regarding the sufficiency or accuracy of the information provided by the Scheduling Coordinator, the CAISO will determine reasonable interim Variable Operations and Maintenance Adders until the adders are determined by agreement between the CAISO and the Scheduling Coordinator or by FERC.
+Any subsequent agreement or FERC order determining the Variable Operations and Maintenance Adders will be reflected in an adjustment to the interim Variable Operations and Maintenance Adders in the next applicable Settlement Statement.